Reviews You Can Rely On

 Aicok Slow Masticating Juicer Review

-While this isn't the best product overall, it is the best option for juicing leafy greens on a budget
+While this isn't the highest performing product overall, it is a great option for juicing leafy greens on a budget

 gearlab tested logo